envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

       }

 ```
-3. Use the following code to retrieve Inventory Master Interface data.
+3. Use the following code to retrieve Inventory Master interface data.

 ``` cs title="Example"
 DateTime lastRunDate = new DateTime(2017, 10, 1);